Hatton W. Sumners: Service in Congress

 Sumners ran for and was elected in 1912 to an at-large seat as a Democrat to the Sixty-third Congress, taking office on March 4, 1913.
 He was the first of the 132 freshmen congressmen in that Congress to get a bill through the House; the bill made Dallas a port of entry for US Customs.
 In 1914, he ran for the seat from Texas's 5th congressional district, which included Dallas, Ellis, Rockwall, Hill, and Bosque counties, and he was elected.

 Sumners was a lifetime defender of states' rights.
 He was quoted as saying, "There are but two sorts of government – a government by the people and a government the voice of which comes from the top downward.
 With us more and more, the voice of the government is spoken in Washington downward to the people.
 What we need in America is a people conscious of their responsibility, conscious of their power, conscious they are the government and then get on the job."

 In the 1920s, Sumners spoke out against the Dyer Anti-Lynching Bill, introduced by a Republican congressman from Saint Louis, Missouri.
 Sumners said that the bill's sponsors did not have adequate statistics to prove their case (that lynching should be a federal crime), that the bill would increase racial mob violence.
 Sumners also questioned the constitutionality of the bill and posited the bill ultimately impinged on states' rights.
 He believed part of the solution to end lynching would start with local sentiment.
 In his zeal to protect states’ rights he stated the Dyer Anti-Lynching Bill “would mark the greatest advance toward the obliteration of the states as independent governmental agencies which has yet been registered by any expression of legislative or public attitude."
 He also marked the bill as a direct threat to local and state responsibility stating, “This bill strikes at the very heart of state sovereignty and the sense of local responsibility.
 When you destroy these, what sort of protection have the people who live in a community,” and “it permits the Federal Government to lay coercive hands on states, and establishes a precedent of sweeping encroachment on states’ rights."

 Speaking on the House floor while some African Americans watched from the balcony, Sumners attacked the bill using racial stereotypes: "Only a short time ago... their ancestors roamed the jungles of Africa in absolute savagery…[Y]ou do not know where the beast is among them.
 Somewhere in that black mass of people is the man who would outrage your wife or your child, and every man who lives in the country knows it."

-Sumners served on the powerful Judiciary Committee of the House of Representatives and was appointed regularly to investigate allegations of corruption among federal judges.
+Sumners served on the Judiciary Committee of the House of Representatives and was appointed regularly to investigate allegations of corruption among federal judges.
 He served on the impeachment committees for three federal judges: George W. English, Harold Louderback, and Halsted L. Ritter.